-- You can check the self-timer operation with the self-timer lamp, beeper, and countdown display (in seconds) on the LCD monitor. - 2 sec. before the picture is taken, the self-timer lamp will light up and the beeper will sound faster.
+- The beeper sounds, and you can check the self-timer operation with the countdown display (in seconds) on the LCD monitor. - ≥ 2 sec. before the picture is taken, the beeper will sound faster.

-- With <ॐc>, the interval between the multiple shots may be prolonged depending on the shooting functions settings such as the imagerecording quality or flash. - If you do not look through the viewfinder when you press the shutter button, attach the eyepiece cover (p.271).
-If stray light enters the viewfinder when the picture is taken, it may throw off the exposure.
+- With <औc>, the interval between the multiple shots may be prolonged depending on the shooting functions settings such as the imagerecording quality or flash. - If you do not look through the viewfinder when you press the shutter button, attach the eyepiece cover (p.102).
+If stray light enters the viewfinder when the picture is taken, it may throw off the exposure. - If [1: Beep] is set to [Disable], the beeper will not sound.

-- After taking self-timer shots, playing back the image (p.83) to check focus and exposure is recommended. - When using the self-timer to shoot yourself, use focus lock (p.61) on an object at the same distance as where you will stand. - To cancel the self-timer after it starts, press the < ◀ 및 ॐ > button.
+- After taking self-timer shots, playing back the image (p.82) to check focus and exposure is recommended. - When using the self-timer to shoot yourself, use focus lock (p.61) on an object at the same distance as where you will stand. - To cancel the self-timer after it starts, press the <◄ 및 ◊> button.